Skip to main content

 About

-Drawing on the ‘three Is’ framework – interests, ideas, and institutions – this publication identifies barriers to transformative change and outlines strategies to overcome them.
+Drawing on the ‘three Is’ framework – interests, ideas, and institutions – the brief identifies barriers to transformative change and outlines strategies to overcome them.
 Key elements of these strategies include strengthening socio-ecological coalitions and constituencies; promoting rights-based ideas; and creating inclusive, multilevel and silo-breaking institutions.
+Ultimately, the brief calls for a bold rethinking of European social policymaking to ensure that ecological action reinforces, rather than undermines, democratic legitimacy and social justice.

 • Matteo Mandelli, is a postdoctoral research fellow at the Centre for European Studies and Comparative Politics, Sciences Po Paris.
 He currently collaborates with the Green European Foundation (GEF) and is a board member of the Sustainable Welfare and Eco-social Policy Network.
 He holds a PhD in political studies from the University of Milan.

 Published by the Green European Foundation with the financial support of the European Parliament to the Green European Foundation.
 The European Parliament is not responsible for the content of this publication.
-The views expressed in this publication are solely those of the authors and contributors and do not necessarily reflect the views of the European Parliament.
+The views expressed in this publication are solely those of the author and contributors and do not necessarily reflect the views of the European Parliament.

 Bridging the Gap: Matching Europe’s budget with its strategic transformation needs